aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/matrix-manipulation-procedures.rst

 .. rubric:: Coefficient modification procedures

-The procedures and functions of the ``GMP::Coefficient`` namespace are listed in :ref:`this table <table:gmp.coefficient>` and take care of the modification of coefficients in the matrix and objective of a generated mathematical program instance.
+The procedures and functions of the ``GMP::Coefficient`` namespace are listed in the :ref:`table <table:gmp.coefficient>` below and take care of the modification of coefficients in the matrix and objective of a generated mathematical program instance.